Understanding event fees in Workshop Butler

 This type is the easiest one.
-You charge a flat amount of money for each workshop, no matter how long or big it is.
+You charge a flat amount of money for each event, no matter how long or big it is.

 Its plus is its simplicity.
 Its minus is the lack of connection to a trainer's income.
-A trainer pays the same amount for a 2-day workshop with 30 attendees and a 4-hour workshop with five attendees.
-As a result, you must carefully select the fee itself: too big and your trainers will run large workshops rarely, too small and your income will be a way smaller from a desired one.
+A trainer pays the same amount for a 2-day event with 30 attendees and a 4-hour event with five attendees.
+As a result, you must carefully select the fee itself: too big and your trainers will run large events rarely, too small and your income will be a way smaller from a desired one.

-We recommend selecting this type if your workshops are short, less than a day long.
+We recommend selecting this type if your events are short, less than a day long.

 This type is the evolution of the previous one.
-A final event fee depends on the length of the workshop.
+A final event fee depends on the length of the event.

 It reflects the income of trainers better which is a plus.
 On the other side, it is much more difficult to track and calculate.
-It does not take into the account how many students attend workshops.
+It does not take into account how many attendees participate in an event.

 We recommend this type if you prefer charging for the use of learning materials.
-Longer workshop means the more extended use of materials.
+A longer event means the more extended use of materials.
 The more extended use of materials means higher fees.

 Fee per attendee

-In this case, a final fee depends on the number of workshop attendees.
+In this case, a final fee depends on the number of event attendees.

 As a trainer usually charges each attendee for participation, this type of fee reflects the income of trainers best of all.
 Its disadvantage is similar to the previous one - it is difficult to track and calculate.